sruon/FFXI-EventsDump/dumps/Aht Urhgan Whitegate2/16982118 - Kaduru-Haiduru.md

   4: 0x0016 [0x66] LOAD_EXT_SCHEDULER_MAIN: Load scheduler "thk1" with entities [EventEntity, EventEntity], work=40*
   5: 0x0025 [0x02] IF !(Work_Zone[4] == 0*) GOTO 0x0034
   6: 0x002D [0x1D] PRINT_EVENT_MESSAGE(message_id=14321*)
-    → "Greetings...\u0007I see you have been drawn in by the spectacle of my massive magical aura...\u0007Do not be embarrassed.
-You are not the first.\u007F1\u0000\u0007"
+    → "Greetings...
+I see you have been drawn in by the spectacle of my massive magical aura...
+Do not be embarrassed.
+You are not the first."
   7: 0x0030 [0x23] WAIT_FOR_DIALOG_INTERACTION
   8: 0x0031 [0x01] GOTO 0x0061
   9: 0x0034 [0x02] IF !(Work_Zone[4] == 1*) GOTO 0x0043
  10: 0x003C [0x1D] PRINT_EVENT_MESSAGE(message_id=14330*)
-    → "I see you have developed a fondness for my mystical magnificence.\u007F1\u0000\u0007"
+    → "I see you have developed a fondness for my mystical magnificence."
  11: 0x003F [0x23] WAIT_FOR_DIALOG_INTERACTION
  12: 0x0040 [0x01] GOTO 0x0061
  13: 0x0043 [0x02] IF !(Work_Zone[4] == 2*) GOTO 0x0052
  14: 0x004B [0x1D] PRINT_EVENT_MESSAGE(message_id=14331*)
-    → "Again, you come to me.\u0007You can never forget the enchanted exhiliration that accompanies a top-class teleportation...\u007F1\u0000\u0007"
+    → "Again, you come to me.
+You can never forget the enchanted exhiliration that accompanies a top-class teleportation..."
  15: 0x004E [0x23] WAIT_FOR_DIALOG_INTERACTION
  16: 0x004F [0x01] GOTO 0x0061
  17: 0x0052 [0x02] IF !(Work_Zone[4] == 3*) GOTO 0x0061
  18: 0x005A [0x1D] PRINT_EVENT_MESSAGE(message_id=14332*)
-    → "You are a slave to my superlative spellcraft.\u007F1\u0000\u0007"
+    → "You are a slave to my superlative spellcraft."
  19: 0x005D [0x23] WAIT_FOR_DIALOG_INTERACTION
  20: 0x005E [0x01] GOTO 0x0061

 SUBROUTINE_0061:
  21: 0x0061 [0x1D] PRINT_EVENT_MESSAGE(message_id=14322*)
-    → "Perhaps I shall bless you with a demonstration?\u0007I can snatch you up in an eldritch embrace and transport you to a far-off land.\u0007How does Jeuno sound?\u007F1\u0000\u0007"
+    → "Perhaps I shall bless you with a demonstration?
+I can snatch you up in an eldritch embrace and transport you to a far-off land.
+How does Jeuno sound?"
  22: 0x0064 [0x23] WAIT_FOR_DIALOG_INTERACTION
  23: 0x0065 [0x02] IF !(Work_Zone[4] == 3*) GOTO 0x0071
  24: 0x006D [0x1D] PRINT_EVENT_MESSAGE(message_id=14333*)
-    → "And since you find me in high spirits this day, I will even consent to transport you to the nation of your allegiance.\u007F1\u0000\u0007"
+    → "And since you find me in high spirits this day, I will even consent to transport you to the nation of your allegiance."
  25: 0x0070 [0x23] WAIT_FOR_DIALOG_INTERACTION
  26: 0x0071 [0x66] LOAD_EXT_SCHEDULER_MAIN: Load scheduler "poi0" with entities [EventEntity, EventEntity], work=40*
  27: 0x0080 [0x03] Work_Zone[2] = 2185*
  28: 0x0085 [0x1D] PRINT_EVENT_MESSAGE(message_id=14323*)
-    → "But I must have a tribute to match my brilliance...\u0007Ah yes, \u0001\u0001\u0001 \u0001\u0005$\u0002\u0000\u0000\u0000 would be perfect!\u007F1\u0000\u0007"
+    → "But I must have a tribute to match my brilliance...
+Ah yes, $0 would be perfect!"
  29: 0x0088 [0x23] WAIT_FOR_DIALOG_INTERACTION
  30: 0x0089 [0x53] WAIT_SCHEDULER_TASK: Wait for scheduler "poi0" with entities [EventEntity, EventEntity]
  31: 0x0096 [0x66] LOAD_EXT_SCHEDULER_MAIN: Load scheduler "dis0" with entities [EventEntity, EventEntity], work=40*
  32: 0x00A5 [0x02] IF !(Work_Zone[4] == 3*) GOTO 0x00B4
  33: 0x00AD [0x1D] PRINT_EVENT_MESSAGE(message_id=14334*)
-    → "There is no hurry--the stream of time shall wait for one such as I.\u0007When you are prepared, trade me the treasure I ask for and you will find yourself instantly whisked to the center of your destination...\u007F1\u0000\u0007"
+    → "There is no hurry--the stream of time shall wait for one such as I. When you are prepared, trade me the treasure I ask for and you will find yourself instantly whisked to the center of your destination..."
  34: 0x00B0 [0x23] WAIT_FOR_DIALOG_INTERACTION
  35: 0x00B1 [0x01] GOTO 0x00B8
  36: 0x00B4 [0x1D] PRINT_EVENT_MESSAGE(message_id=14324*)
-    → "There is no hurry--the stream of time shall wait for one such as I.\u0007When you are prepared, trade me the treasure I ask for and you will find yourself whisked to the center of Jeuno in a twinkling...\u007F1\u0000\u0007"
+    → "There is no hurry--the stream of time shall wait for one such as I. When you are prepared, trade me the treasure I ask for and you will find yourself whisked to the center of Jeuno in a twinkling..."
  37: 0x00B7 [0x23] WAIT_FOR_DIALOG_INTERACTION

 SUBROUTINE_00B8: